by Mary Jo Cameron

 Lie on the ball, face down.
 Tuck toes under and press out through feet to help stabilize your body.
 Keep your spine neutral (don’t arch your back) and place your fingertips or palms on the floor.
 Extend your body through the spine while drawing your shoulders away from the floor.
 Alternate raising each hand off the floor, keeping arms straight.
 For more stability, imagine squeezing a ball between your shins to help with balance.
 Repeat for 5 to 10 slow, deep breaths.

-Alternate lifting each opposite foot to the opposite hand (Fig. 2).
+Alternate lifting each opposite foot to the opposite hand.
 Breathe.
 Think of your pelvis as the focal point or axis of this exercise; extend out from there through your legs and feet.
 Same in your upper body — from the focal point of the heart, extend out through your arms.
-For more stability, press your tailbone toward the ball and squeeze into the mid-line as in Fig. 1.
+For more stability, press your tailbone toward the ball and squeeze into the midline as in.

-Keeping legs and feet in the same position as Fig. 1, place your palms on the front side of the ball below your uplifted chest.
+Keeping legs and feet in the same position, place your palms on the front side of the ball below your uplifted chest.
 Inhale, extend your spine, tuck your tailbone in, and exhale.
 Lift up off the ball while inhaling and drawing your shoulders back.
 Extend up through your neck and the back of your head.
 Keep your shoulder blades drawn together; don’t press them down.
 Hold this position and breathe deeply for 5 to 10 breaths.

-Begin in the ending position for Fig. 3.
+Begin in the ending position for the previous position.
 Reach your arms out to your sides, with shoulder blades drawn down toward your waist.
 Hold for 5 to 10 deep breaths.
 Don’t shrug your shoulders up toward your ears.
 Caution: If this move is too difficult, skip the “flying” arm position and just keep your hands on the ball throughout the exercise.

 3. Full-Body Flex & Release